SaiAshish9/codeEditorIDE/README.md

 Go to localhost:3000 in order to view this ide.

-This ide is not completed yet.
+This ide is not completed yet.Basically,I'm trying to use judge0 api in order to send my code int the editor along with input data, language code to judge0 submissions api and fetch that data using my submission token .
+Then finally use the parsed data obtained to display the output.

 This is the preview of app prepared so far :